Home » Diseases » Poisonings in Dogs and Cats » Poisoning from A-Z » Aspirin (Acetylsalicylic Acid)

 Mechanism of action

-Prostaglandins are involved in regulating stomach acid and blood flow to the gastric mucosaMucosa, also called mucous membrane, refers to the moist lining of body cavities that are connected to the outside world, such as the mouth, nose, lungs, and gastrointestinal tract.
-It serves to protect and facilitate the absorption of nutrients..
-Prolonged intake or unintentional excessive intake of aspirin can lead to damage to the gastric mucosa, such as inflammatory irritation, bleeding, or local ulcers.
+Prostaglandins are involved in the regulation of stomach acid and the blood flow to the gastric mucosa.
+Prolonged intake or accidental excessive ingestionIngestion refers to the intake of substances through the mouth and their delivery to the digestive tract.
+In dogs and cats, the ingestion of toxic substances, foreign objects, or incompatible foods can lead to health problems. of aspirin can lead to damage to the gastric mucosaMucosa, also called mucous membrane, refers to the moist lining of body cavities that are connected to the outside world, such as the mouth, nose, lungs, and gastrointestinal tract.
+It serves to protect and facilitate the absorption of nutrients., such as inflammatory irritation, bleeding, or local ulcers.

 Simultaneous intake of glucocorticoidsGlucocorticoids are a class of steroid hormones produced in the adrenal cortex that play an important role in regulating metabolism, immune response, and stress response.
 They are also used therapeutically as anti-inflammatory and immunosuppressive drugs. increases the risk of bleeding and ulcers in the gastrointestinalGastrointestinal refers to the gastrointestinal tract, a system that extends from the oral cavity to the anus and is responsible for the digestion of food and the absorption of nutrients. tract.

-In dogs, high doses of aspirin stimulate the respiratoryRespiratory refers to breathing or the process of breathing.
-Respiratory diseases affect the respiratory tract and can impair the ability to breathe effectively. center and can thereby negatively affect the internal acid-base balanceThe acid-base balance refers to the equilibrium between acids and bases in the body, which is important for maintaining the physiological pH in the blood and other bodily fluids.
+In high doses, aspirin has a stimulating effect on the respiratoryRespiratory refers to breathing or the process of breathing.
+Respiratory diseases affect the respiratory tract and can impair the ability to breathe effectively. center in dogs and can thus negatively influence the internal environment of the acid-base balanceThe acid-base balance refers to the equilibrium between acids and bases in the body, which is important for maintaining the physiological pH in the blood and other bodily fluids.
 Imbalances can lead to serious health problems..

 Aspirin in ointments is also almost completely absorbed through the skin.

 Cats react significantly more sensitively.
-Due to a genetic change, cats of all breeds are hardly able to convert salicylic acid, which is formed immediately after aspirin intake, into a substance that can be excreted via the kidneys.
+Due to a genetic change, cats of all breeds are hardly able to convert salicylic acid, which is produced immediately after ingesting aspirin, into a substance that can be excreted via the kidneys.

 As a result of this special situation in cats, eliminationElimination refers to the process by which waste products and toxins are removed from the body.
 This includes excretion via the kidneys (urine), intestines (stool), lungs (breath), and skin. from the body takes about five times longer in cats than in dogs.
-In dogs, a half-life of 8 hours can be assumed.
+In dogs, you can assume a half-life of 8 hours.
 In cats, it is approximately 40 hours.

-This is also the reason why the therapeutic administration of aspirin in dogs is twice daily, while in cats it should only be once daily.
+This is also the reason why the therapeutic administration of aspirin in dogs is done twice a day, while in cats it may only be done once a day.

 Supplement

-Acetylsalicylic acid (ASA), internationally known as Aspirin, belongs to the group of non-steroidalNon-steroidal refers to medications or substances that are not steroids and often have anti-inflammatory, analgesic, or antipyretic effects.
+Acetylsalicylic acid (ASA), internationally known as aspirin, belongs to the group of non-steroidalNon-steroidal refers to medications or substances that are not steroids and often have anti-inflammatory, analgesic, or antipyretic effects.
 They are used in dogs and cats to treat Pain and Inflammatory conditions. anti-inflammatory drugsAnti-inflammatory drugs are medications that reduce inflammation.
 They can be divided into nonsteroidal anti-inflammatory drugs (NSAIDs) and corticosteroids and are used in dogs and cats to reduce Inflammatory conditions and Pain.
 (NSAIDsNSAID (non-steroidal anti-inflammatory drug) stands for non-steroidal anti-inflammatory drugs, a class of medications used to relieve pain, reduce inflammatory conditions, and lower fever without using steroidal agents.
-They are a commonly used pain reliever in veterinary medicine.) and is commonly used in humans for pain and fever reduction as well as blood thinning.
-However, in dogs and especially in cats, ASA can quickly become toxicToxic means "poisonous" and refers to substances that can have harmful effects on the body, including damage to organs, cells, or disruption of metabolic processes. – due to dose-dependent, multipleMultiple means manifold or repeated and is used to describe conditions or events that occur in multiple instances or at different locations.
+They are a commonly used pain reliever in veterinary medicine.) and is frequently used in humans to reduce pain and fever as well as for blood thinning.
+In dogs and especially in cats, however, ASA can quickly have a toxicToxic means "poisonous" and refers to substances that can have harmful effects on the body, including damage to organs, cells, or disruption of metabolic processes. effect – due to dose-dependent, multipleMultiple means manifold or repeated and is used to describe conditions or events that occur in multiple instances or at different locations.
 In veterinary medicine, this may indicate multiple lesions, tumors, or other pathological changes. systemic effects.

-The mechanism of poisoning is based on the inhibition of important enzymesEnzymes are biological catalysts that accelerate specific chemical reactions in the body without being consumed.
-They play a crucial role in virtually all physiological processes., disturbances of the acid-base balanceThe acid-base balance refers to the equilibrium between acids and bases in the body, which is important for maintaining the physiological pH in the blood and other bodily fluids.
+The mechanism of action of the poisoning is based on the inhibition of important enzymes, disturbances of the acid-base balanceThe acid-base balance refers to the equilibrium between acids and bases in the body, which is important for maintaining the physiological pH in the blood and other bodily fluids.
 Imbalances can lead to serious health problems., and direct cell damage.

 1. Inhibition of Cyclooxygenases (COX-1 and COX-2)